Bamboo Furniture Buying Guide

-When cut, bamboo will send up new shoots to replace those lost.
-Bamboo is ready to be harvested in about five years, unlike many hardwoods which take 50 or more years to grow to cutting size.
-This makes bamboo a very renewable material and the fastest growing plant on Earth.
-Bamboo doesn’t even need fertilizers, pesticides or herbicides to thrive.
+In addition to its fast growth, bamboo is found on nearly every continent and can grow in many diverse climates.
+When cut, bamboo will send up new shoots to replace those lost, and it’s ready to harvest in about five years, unlike many hardwoods which take 50 or more years to grow to cutting size.
+In addition, bamboo doesn’t need fertilizers, pesticides, or herbicides to thrive.

-Outdoor and indoor furniture should be washed with an anti-mildew additive once every six months or more if you live in a humid climate.
-Eco-friendly cleaning solutions are available.
+Wash the furniture with a solution of water and mild detergent regularly, at least every few months.
+Eco-friendly cleaning solutions are available that work well on bamboo.
+Both outdoor and indoor furniture should be washed with an anti-mildew additive once every six months — more if you live in a humid climate.
+Clean up spills immediately to prevent stains.

 Bamboo furniture has become very popular in recent years, and the variety of styles available is ever expanding.
 If you’re starting to incorporate it into your existing decor, choose a few small pieces, like an end table or nightstand, to start with.
 The natural look works well in casual rooms, and it can also have a East Asian look that works well in eclectic rooms.

 - Living Room Guides